 Xi requested time with Governor Bill Walker Friday night as the Chinese delegation's plane made a refueling stop in Alaska's largest city following meetings with President Donald Trump in Florida.
 His wife and the Chinese delegation stepped off the Boeing 747 and were greeted by Walker, his wife and several dignitaries.

 Later, the two men spoke briefly to reporters before a business meeting, in which Walker touted the state's abundant natural resources: oil, fish, air cargo, mineral resources industries.

 Walker also took time to advocate for a natural gas pipeline he has long backed, which would take natural gas from Alaska's North Slope to the coast for shipment.

 Alaska could provide a generation's worth of liquefied natural gas to China, he told Xi.

-For Walker, even just a few hours of time with the president of China can pay dividends.
+For Walker, even just a few hours of time with the president of the world's most populous country can pay dividends.

 China is the state's top export market, buying nearly $1.2 billion worth of goods in 2016, according to the US Census Bureau.
 The next top international market was Japan, at nearly $820 million, followed by South Korea, at $730 million.

 Chris Hladick, the commissioner of the state's Commerce department, called the visit by the Chinese delegation a "once-in-a lifetime opportunity."

 The state's top export product to China?
 Fish, accounting for 58 percent.
 Frozen cod and flat fish, such as halibut, topped a lengthy list of fisheries products, which also included frozen salmon and pollock.

 Jerry McCune is president of the United Fishermen of Alaska.
 He said he understood the trade talk would focus mostly on oil and gas, but added: "I would say that any trade that we can boost in the fishery with any particular county, China would be one that would be huge."